NoraAlsaadi/Hotel_Booking_Cancellation_Prediction-EDA-/README.md

 # Algorithms

-Preparing the data, Feature Engineering, and selection:
-1. Exploration the data and visualization.
+1. Cleaning the dataset by dropping feature that won't be relevant in the analysis, which is the company column, and dropping Null rows.
-2. Feature Selection by calculate the features correlation.
+2. Cleaning the average_daily_rate column by dropping the negative values.
-3. Engineering by converting categorical values to dummy.

-Methods:
-Linear regression, polynomial regression, ridge regression, lasso regression, ElasticNet, and Knn. have been used to predict the prices of the trips.
-By splitting the dataset to train set, validation set, and test set to measure each model scores, the best model R2 score shows in polynomial regression.
+3. Cleaning by dropping the duplicates.
+4. Rename the column ADR to average_daily_rate to be more readable.

 # Tools
-•	Python and Jupyter Notebook.
 •	Numpy and Pandas for data manipulation.
-•	Matplotlib and Seaborn for plotting visualization.
+•	Matplotlib and Seaborn for plotting
-•	Sklearn for ML algorithms.